AUTOMATED JUROR MESSAGE

 You may be excused for the following reasons:

 - You have served as a juror in Escambia County within the past 12 months.

 - You are an expectant mother or a parent who is not employed full-time and have custody of a child under six years of age.

 - You are 70 years of age or older.

 - You are a fulltime federal, state, or local law enforcement officer or investigative personnel for these entities.

-- You care for persons who, because of mental illness, mental retardation, senility, or physical or mental incapacity, are incapable of caring for themselves.
+- You care for a person who, because of mental illness, intellectual disability, senility, or physical or mental incapacity, is incapable of caring for himself or herself.

 - You are a practicing attorney or physician, or have a physical infirmity.

 You may be excused from Jury Duty for the following reasons: